Dear reader of ADxS.org, please excuse the disruption.

 Noradrenaline

 Adrenaline and noradrenaline are hormones that are continuously produced and metabolized in the body (= peripherally).
 Adrenaline is mainly produced in the adrenal medulla and supports the body’s stress response.
-Noradrenaline is mainly generated in sympathetic nerve endings.
+Noradrenaline (norepinephrine, NE) is mainly generated in sympathetic nerve endings.
 Adrenaline and noradrenaline promote oxygen metabolism and activate the breakdown of fat.

-In the brain, noradrenaline (norepinephrine, NE) plays an important role as a neurotransmitter in the regulation of attention, cognitive performance, vigilance, motivation, memory and mood.
 Noradrenaline influences the reticular activating system and impulse control.
 The release of noradrenaline in the brain is influenced by stress or sleep, for example.
 The noradrenaline level can be increased by mental or physical activity.

 In ADHD, noradrenaline has the second greatest influence after dopamine.
 It plays a role in the attention centers of the brain and influences motivation, mood and memory.
-It is assumed that ADHD is associated with a brain maturation delay that is accompanied by increased noradrenaline activity in the brain.
+It is suspected that ADHD is associated with a brain maturation delay that is accompanied by increased noradrenaline activity in the brain.
 The amount of noradrenaline metabolites in the urine normalizes with age.

 Like dopamine, noradrenaline is also a neurotrophic factor, i.e. it influences brain development and neuroplasticity.